Trusted Internet Connections guidance

 In September 2019, OMB released Memorandum M-19-26 that rescinded prior TIC-related memorandums and introduced TIC 3.0 guidance.
 The previous OMB memorandums required agency traffic to flow through a physical TIC access point, which has proven to be an obstacle to the adoption of cloud-based infrastructure.
 For example, TIC 2.0 focused exclusively on perimeter security by channeling all incoming and outgoing agency data through a TIC access point.
 In contrast, TIC 3.0 recognizes the need to account for multiple and diverse security architectures rather than a single perimeter security approach.
 This flexibility allows agencies to choose how to implement security capabilities in a way that fits best into their overall network architecture, risk management approach, and more.

-TIC 3.0 is non-prescriptive cybersecurity guidance developed to provide agencies with flexibility to implement security capabilities that match their specific risk tolerance levels.
+TIC 3.0 is a non-prescriptive cybersecurity guidance developed to provide agencies with flexibility to implement security capabilities that match their specific risk tolerance levels.
 While the guidance requires agencies to comply with all applicable telemetry requirements such as the National Cybersecurity Protection System (NCPS) and Continuous Diagnosis and Mitigation (CDM), TIC 3.0 currently only requires agencies to self-attest on their adherence to the TIC guidance.

-The rest of this article provides customer guidance that is pertinent to Azure capabilities needed for legacy TIC 2.0 implementations; however, some of this guidance is also useful for TIC 3.0 requirements.
+The rest of this article provides guidance that is pertinent to Azure capabilities needed for legacy TIC 2.0 implementations; however, some of this guidance is also useful for TIC 3.0 requirements.

 Azure networking options